Jocker666z/glouglou/README.md

 * `glouglou -c` for playlist in alphabetical order.
 * `glouglou -r` for no repeat playlist.
 * `glouglou -s` for use ListenBrainz scrobber.
+* `glouglou -p` for publish tags in /tmp/glouglou-tags.
 * `glouglou -t <token>` for register your ListenBrainz token.

 Stop it by true proper command: `ctrl+c`.